RIDING TIP: TIME TO GIVE YOUR MOTORCYCLE BOOT…DA BOOT?

 Studies show that most riders spend little time considering their footwear.
 Even more striking, riders very rarely, if at all, give consideration to the WEIGHT of their riding boots.
 Sound unimportant?
 Police Officers in the U.K. and Germany are moving away from traditional, heavier boots to recent styles offering newer, more protective materials and lighter weight.
 Why?
 A heavier boot increases the likelihood that the boot could cause you injury by adding additional force to your lower leg during an incident.

 If a rider were to decrease the mass of their boots in half, they could theoretically decrease the energy the feet and lower legs would face in the event of a crash.
-For example, if Riders A and B crash at the same speed (50mph), and Rider A wore boots that weighed two pounds and Rider B wore boots that weighed one pound, Rider A would face TWICE as much kinetic energy acting on their legs.
+For example, if Riders A and B crash at the same speed (50mph), and Rider A wore boots that weighed two pounds and Rider B wore boots that weighed one pound, Rider A would face an increase kinetic energy acting on their legs as a result of their heavier boots.
 Interestingly enough, we have practical experience to rely upon.

 · Integrated ankle, heel, and toe protection for our vulnerable areas.

 · Flatter, stiffer soles to provide greater bike control and footpeg feel.

 · Use of natural (leather, kangaroo) and man-made materials (carbon fiber, Kevlar, plastic and more) to create the lightest, most protective boots in motorcycling history.